July 31st

 Commentary:

-One may be the most skillful, yet his skillset invariably falls short at some level.
-With modern day technology and inventions, there still is a point where he doesn't have all the answers or all the capabilities.
+One may be the most skillful, yet his skillset invariably falls short at some point.
+With modern-day technology and inventions, there is still a point where man does not have all the answers or all the capabilities.
 The following story says it all -

 Do not play yourself up!
-There is Someone above who directs the happenings of the world continuously.
+There is someone above who directs the proceedings of the world continuously.
 Stay humble.

 pada vigrahaH: